pygame/pygame/docs/reST/ref/freetype.rst

    maximum amount of glyphs that will be cached at any given time by the module.
 Exceedingly small values will be automatically tuned for performance.
-Also a default pixel resolution, in dots per inch, can be given to adjust font scaling.
+Also a default pixel resolution, in dots per inch, can be given to adjust face scaling.

 .. function:: quit